Paul Cullen, Lord Pentland: Senator of College of Justice

 In November 2008, Cullen was appointed as a Senator of the College of Justice, a judge of the High Court of Justiciary and Court of Session, the Supreme Courts of Scotland, and took the judicial title, Lord Pentland.
 In 2010 he was appointed as a member of the Upper Tribunal (Tax and Chancery Chamber).
 He has also served as an Intellectual Property judge.

 Lord Pentland was appointed as Chairman of the Scottish Law Commission on 1 January 2014 for a period of five years until 31 December 2018.
 He was appointed to the First Division of the Inner House of the Court of Session in July 2020, and to the Privy Council in September 2020.

 Lord President of Court of Session

 On 9 January 2025, it was announced that Lord Pentland had been appointed as the next Lord President of the Court of Session and Lord Justice General.
 He succeeded Lord Carloway on 3 February 2025.

 On 17 October 2025, Lord Pentland celebrated the tenth anniversary of the creation of the Sheriff Appeal Court alongside Lord Carloway, Lord Gill and Sheriff Principal Anwar.

+The Regulation of Legal Services (Scotland) Act 2025 gave ultimate control and supervision of the Scottish legal profession to the Lord President.
+On 16 December 2025, consideration of possible detailed approaches was placed in the hands of Lord Ericht, appointed as Regulatory Judge.